Russian whose daughter drew anti-war picture convicted

-A Russian man who was investigated by police after his daughter drew an anti-war picture at school has been sentenced to two years in a penal colony on charges of discrediting the armed forces, the OVD-Info rights group says.
+A Russian man whose daughter drew an antiwar picture at school has been sentenced to two years in a penal colony on charges of discrediting the country’s armed forces.

-The court said in an official posting on VKontakte, similar to Facebook, that he had fled from house arrest.
+Court officials, however, said that Alexei Moskalyov was not present for the sentencing on Tuesday (local time) as he had fled from house arrest in the hours before.

+The 54-year-old had been wearing a tracking bracelet but had apparently removed it.
+His whereabouts remained unclear.

+“The defendant, Mr Moskalyov, was not present when the verdict was announced because he fled house arrest last night,” a court spokeswoman said after the proceedings were over.

+Her words were met with applause and cries of “Bravo!” from some of those in attendance.

-Moskalyov has been separated from his 13-year-old daughter Masha since he was placed under house arrest at the start of this month and she was moved to a children’s home in their hometown of Yefremov, south of Moscow.
+Mr Moskalyov had been separated from his 13-year-old daughter Masha since he was placed under house arrest at the start of March and she was taken to a children’s home in their hometown of Yefremov, south of Moscow.

 The case has provoked an outcry among Russian human rights activists and sparked an online campaign to reunite father and daughter.

-Moskalyov’s lawyer Vladimir Biliyenko said he had not seen his client since Monday and did not know whether Moskalyov had fled, as he had only the spokesperson’s statement to go by.
+Mr Moskalyov’s lawyer Vladimir Biliyenko said he had not seen his client since Monday and did not know whether Mr Moskalyov had fled.

 “At the moment, to be honest, I’m in a state of shock,” he told Reuters.